ChibiOS/ChibiOS/readme.txt

   The previous implementation was probably overkill and took too much space.
 - CHANGE: Exiting from a chCondWaitTimeout() because a timeout now does not re-acquire the mutex, ownership is lost.
+- CHANGE: The module documentation has been moved from the kernel.dox file to the various source code files in order to make it easier to maintain and double as source comments.

 *** 1.5.3 ***
 - FIX: Removed C99-style variables declarations (bug 2964418)(backported